writethedocs/www/docs/guide/imposter.rst

 Being overly proficient could lead you to overlook something; a step that may be glaringly obvious to a power user could seriously stump a beginner.
 You don't skip those obvious parts, and you provide complete information without being blinded by routine.

-Complex Information and User Context
+Complex information and user context
 --------------------------------------------------
 The engineers have a deep understanding of their domain.
 They are used to outsiders not understanding it.
 The first answer you get to your technical question might be way too superficial because they haven't yet gauged how far your understanding reaches.